 Get Vaccinated at a Location Near You

-PLEASE NOTE: It is recommended that you use a browser other than
+We recommended that you use a browser other than Internet Explorer to

 Free COVID-19 vaccines may be available through other organizations.
 Click here for more information on organizations offering free COVID-19 vaccinations.

-Individuals must be able to show they live OR work in San Diego County AND meet the current eligibility requirements at the time of their appointment to be vaccinated.
-You will need to bring a photo ID (school or work ID, membership card, etc.) AND at least one of the documents listed below for proof of eligibility:
+Individuals must be 16 years of age or older and show they live or work in San Diego County at the time of their appointment to be vaccinated.
+You will need to bring a photo ID (school or work ID, membership card, etc.) and at least one of the documents listed below to prove you are eligible:

 PROOF OF RESIDENCY (must include San Diego County address with

 - Home utility bill, such as gas, electricity, water/sewer, cable/internet, or cell phone, issued in the past 60 days